Tidal effects in the total flux and waveform in massless scalar-tensor theories to, respectively, relative 2PN and 1.5PN orders: NNLO tidal effects on the dynamics for circular orbits

 The dynamics of compact binary systems in ST theories is currently known up to 3PN order in the point-particle approximation~\cite{Bernard:2018ivi,Bernard:2018hta}.
-In~\cite{Bernard:2023eul}, building up on the initial work ~\cite{Bernard:2019yfz}, we extended these results by computing the 2PN tidal corrections to the equations of motion and to the conserved quantities, notably the energy and angular momentum.
+In Ref.~\cite{Bernard:2023eul}, building up on the initial work~\cite{Bernard:2019yfz}, we extended these results by computing the NNLO tidal corrections to the equations of motion and to the conserved quantities, notably the energy and angular momentum.
 In this section, we reduce these results for the dynamical sector to the specific case of circular orbits.
-Complete and explicit expressions are provided in the associated \textit{Mathematica} file, available upon request~\cite{SuppMaterial}.
+Complete and explicit expressions will be made available upon request.

-We begin by considering the 2PN conservative equations of motion, as presented in~\cite{Bernard:2023eul}.
-Setting ${\bf n}\cdot{\bf v} = 0$ and ${\bf v}^2=\omega^2 r^2$, the relative acceleration becomes purely radial and can be written as
+We begin by considering the NNLO conservative equations of motion, as presented in Ref.~\cite{Bernard:2023eul}.
+Because we restrict here to circular orbits in the conservative sector, we can set ${\bf n}\cdot{\bf v} = 0$ and ${\bf v}^2=\omega^2 r^2$.
+The relative acceleration becomes purely radial and can be written as